JOM52/esp32-airsens/README.md

 ### sensors:

-the sensors are made with an ESP32 microcontroller and can be powered by battery or by USB.
+The sensors are made with an ESP32 microcontroller and can be powered by battery or by USB.
 They transmit the data to a central also realized with an ESP32 by a bluetooth low energy communication (BLE).
 The sensors connect to the server, transmit the data and then go into deepsleep mode (very low energy consumption) for a period chosen by the user (recommended between 5 and 10 minutes)

 ### central